 Sarah Cruddas is an experienced journalist and presenter.
 She has reported from across the world including China, Tibet, North Korea, the Arctic, Australia, America and much of Europe.
 She is also a trained scientist with an academic background in astrophysics.

-She also appeared up on Newsround as a science expert as well as working as the reporter covering the BBC’s Stargazing Live programme in 2012.
+She also appeared up on Newsround and Coast as a science expert as well as working as the reporter covering the BBC’s Stargazing Live in 2012.
 She has worked on The Sky at Night and presented weather films for Bang Goes the Theory.

 In the future Sarah hopes to inspire others about the world around them, telling stories about things that most people do not get to experience in their everyday lives.
 Be that reporting on every future manned space mission, to the fact that people who live in Tibet cannot get a passport, simply because they are Tibetan.